On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Introduction

+\item Outer bounds on the secrecy rate in the Gaussian setting are derived and stated as Theorems~\ref{th:theorem_GSIC_outer1}-\ref{th:theorem_GSIC_outer3} in Sec.~\ref{sec:outerGaussian}.
+As the partitioning used in deriving the outer bounds for the deterministic case cannot be directly used in the Gaussian case, either analogous quantities as side-information need to be found to mimic the partitioning of the encoded messages/outputs or the bounding steps need to be modified taking cue from the deterministic model.
+This is one of the key steps in deriving the outer bounds on the secrecy rate.

+\item Using the intuition gained from the SLDIC, achievable schemes for the Gaussian case are proposed, which use a combination of stochastic encoding and Marton's coding scheme along with dummy message transmission by one of the users.
+However, in the high interference regime, stochastic encoding alone cannot ensure secrecy of the non-cooperative private message, as cross links are stronger than the direct links.
+Hence, in addition to stochastic encoding, dummy message transmission is used by one of the users to ensure secrecy of the non-cooperative private message at the unintended receiver.
+In the Marton's coding scheme, the codeword carrying the cooperative private message is precoded such that it is completely canceled at the unintended receiver.
+The details of the achievable scheme can be found in Sec.~\ref{sec:achGaussian}.

+\item Many of the results derived in this paper extend to the asymmetric case also, and these are mentioned as remarks after corresponding theorems, where applicable. \end{enumerate}

 It is shown that with limited-rate transmitter cooperation, it is possible to achieve a nonzero secrecy rate under all parameter settings except for the $\alpha=1$ case.
+In particular, for the very high interference regime $(\alpha \geq 2)$, it is possible to achieve non-zero secrecy rate for both the model as compared to the non-cooperating case.
 In case of SLDIC, it is found, surprisingly, that in some nontrivial cases, the achievable secrecy rate equals the capacity of the same system without the secrecy constraints.
 Thus, the proposed schemes allow one to get secure communications for free, in these cases.
 It is also observed that the proposed outer bounds for the SLDIC with cooperation are strictly tighter than the best existing outer bound without the secrecy constraint \cite{wang-TIT-2011} in all interference regimes, except for the weak interference regime, where the bounds match.
+The idea of using a common randomness to improve the achievable rates is an important upcoming theme in multiuser information theory, and the proposed schemes based on sharing random bits between the transmitters is in the same flavor.
 Thus, the results in this paper provide a deep and comprehensive understanding of the benefit of transmitter cooperation in achieving high data rate in the IC, while also ensuring secrecy.
 Parts of this work have appeared in~\cite{partha-spawc-2013} and \cite{partha-ncc-2014}.

 \textit{Notation}: Lower case or upper case letters represent scalars, lower case boldface letters represent vectors, and upper case boldface letters represent matrices.